jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Listener-Management.md

 		Note: If it is gotten by turning on source IP under tcp protocol, it needs to be separately configured at the server;

-	- Get http header field: May select multiple items such as X-Forwarded-Proto, X-Forwarded-Port, X-Forwarded-LBIP, X-Forwarded-Host for passing-through relevant information requested by client http;
+	- Obtaining http header field: Used for passing through relevant information requested by client http.
+The following items are supported: Obtaining the Load Balancer listening protocol via the field X-Forwarded-Proto; obtaining the Load Balancer listening port via the field X-Forwarded-Port; obtaining the Load Balancer VIP address via the field X-Forwarded-LBIP; and obtaining the Load Balancer target listening destination IP (domain) and port via the field X-Forwarded-Host;

 		![ALB后端转发配置](../../../../image/Networking/ALB/ALB-023.png)